House of Assembly - Fifty-Fifth Parliament, First Session (55-1)

 The ACTING CHAIR (Mr Brown): For the sake of clarity, I might ask if anyone wishes to make a contribution about the member for Mount Gambier's amendments first.
 Does anyone wish to speak about the amendments?
 Yes, member for Heysen.

-Mr TEAGUE: Just on the point of principle, and I hear the Acting Premier in terms of an indication of opposition to Amendment No. 1 [Bell-1] to start with.
-I think we have addressed in some ways the effect of Amendment No. 2 [Bell-1], and we will come back to that.
+Mr TEAGUE: Just on the point of principle, and I hear the Acting Premier in terms of an indication of opposition to amendment No. 1 [Bell-1] to start with.
+I think we have addressed in some ways the effect of amendment No. 2 [Bell-1], and we will come back to that.
 Just in terms of principle, the notion of including a worker for these purposes sort of highlights, I suppose, the change that is being made in terms of the workplace relationship in that if there is an intent here to mirror the criminal law in terms of common law manslaughter, and the test that is to be applied in terms of the conduct in breach is a person who has a health and safety duty and they engage in conduct that breaches that duty, then the question is then: why in principle should the provision not apply to any such person who has such a duty?

 The Hon.
 S.E.
 CLOSE: Workers are in a different category.
 They can be held to account for their own actions but cannot be held responsible for the decisions made for a business.

-Mr TEAGUE: Maybe I am a bit slow understanding it so I might be repeating.
+Mr TEAGUE: Maybe I am a bit slow understanding it, so I might be repeating.
 Is that in a way to say that the worker in such dire circumstances might find themselves capable of responding to a charge of common law manslaughter in a workplace if their conduct is capable of constituting the offence of common law manslaughter for involuntary manslaughter that happens to be in a workplace?
-And so we rely on the common law test of manslaughter for the purposes of a worker being charged with an offence, and yet there is considerably lower bar that there is to be then: this is a means by which a person, including a corporate person, can find themselves liable for this new offence.
+And so we rely on the common law test of manslaughter for the purposes of a worker being charged with an offence, and yet there is a considerably lower bar that there is to be then: this is a means by which a person, including a corporate person, can find themselves liable for this new offence.

-It just begs the question: why, if the seriousness of the conduct is analogous we are left in circumstances where we have a considerably different test applying on the one hand to a worker who is capable of having a duty and a person conducting a business, including a corporate person, who is capable of having the same duty?
+It just begs the question: why, if the seriousness of the conduct is analogous, we are left in circumstances where we have a considerably different test applying on the one hand to a worker who is capable of having a duty and a person conducting a business, including a corporate person, who is capable of having the same duty?
 One will be prosecuted via this process now.
 The worker will be capable of responding to a charge under the common law as they always have been.
 Is that a correct statement of the circumstances?

 The Hon.
 S.E.
 CLOSE: A worker can still be prosecuted under the act—category 1 is the highest level—but they are not able under this proposed bill to be prosecuted for industrial manslaughter because they are not a decision maker in the business.